Mímir: Heimskringla

 Mímir is mentioned in chapters 4 and 7 of the saga Ynglinga Saga, as collected in Heimskringla.
 In chapter 4, Snorri presents a euhemerized account of the Æsir-Vanir War.
 Snorri states that the two sides eventually tired of the war and both agree to meet to establish a truce.
 The two sides meet and exchanged hostages.
 Vanaheimr are described as having sent to Asgard their best men: Njörðr—described as wealthy—and his son Freyr in exchange for Asaland's Hœnir—described here as large, handsome, and thought of by the people of Vanaheimr well suited to be a chieftain.
 Additionally, the Æsir send Mímir—described as a man of great understanding—in exchange for Kvasir, who Snorri describes as the wisest man of Vanaheimr.

 Snorri continues that, upon arrival in Vanaheimr, Hœnir was immediately made chief and Mímir often gave him good counsel.
 However, when Hœnir was at meetings and at the Thing without Mímir by his side, he would always answer the same way: "Let others decide."
 Subsequently, the Vanir suspected they had been cheated in the exchange by the Æsir, so they seized Mimir and beheaded him and sent the head to Asgard.
 Odin took the head of Mímir, embalmed it with herbs so that it would not rot, and spoke charms over it, which gave it the power to speak to him and reveal to him secrets.
 The head of Mímir is again mentioned in chapter 7 in connection with Odin, where Odin is described as keeping Mímir's head with him and that it divulged information from other worlds.

 Theories

 On the basis of Hávamál 140 – where Odin learns nine magic songs from the unnamed brother of his mother Bestla – some scholars have theorized that Bestla's brother may in fact be Mímir, who would then be Odin's maternal uncle.
 This also means that Mimir's father would be Bölþorn.

 In the theories of Viktor Rydberg, Mímir's wife is Sinmara, named in the poem Fjölsvinnsmal.
 According to Rydberg, the byname Sinmara ("sinew-maimir") refers to "Mímir-Niðhad"'s "queen ordering Völund's hamstrings to be cut".

 In popular culture

-Mimir features heavily in Santa Monica Studio's 2018 action-adventure video game God of War and its 2022 sequel God of War Ragnarök.
-In both he serves as an ally and advisor to the series protagonist Kratos and his son Atreus.
-Similar to the Mímir of Norse mythology, he spends the majority of the game as a reanimated severed head but differs in that he is an enemy of Odin and was beheaded by Kratos to free him from Odin's captivity.
+Mímir features in Santa Monica Studio's 2018 action-adventure video game God of War and its 2022 sequel God of War Ragnarök.
 He is voiced by Scottish actor Alastair Duncan in both entries.